Vedant-Pophali/AQC_System/README.md

 ### Automatic Remediation
 To enable auto-correction (e.g., loudness normalization), pass the `--fix` flag or enable "Auto-Fix" in the UI when submitting a job.

----

-## 🤝 Contributing

-We welcome contributions!
-Please follow the steps below:
-1.  **Fork** the repository.
-2. Create a feature branch: `git checkout -b featured/new-validator`.
-3. Commit changes: `git commit -m "feat: add HDR validation"`.
-4. Push to branch: `git push origin feature/new-validator`.
-5. Open a **Pull Request**.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.